nfal09/docs/README.md

 ## Contributing

-This documentation is open source, which means you can contribute directly if you find and issue or want to add a missing topic.
-The core documentation is written in [Markdown](https://www.markdownguide.org/) and you can edit the styles in the [/docs/stylesheets/extra.css](https://github.com/codewizardshq/docs/blob/main/docs/stylesheets/extra.css) file.

-If you're not sure how to contribute via GitHub, there are excellent resources such as [First Contributions](https://github.com/firstcontributions/first-contributions) or [Open Source Guides - How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).

-If you're not comfortable with making changes yourself on GitHub, you can file an issue [here](https://github.com/codewizardshq/docs/issues) and someone will either implement your suggestions or reject them with comments.
+If you spot a typo or have a suggestion, you can file an issue [here](https://github.com/codewizardshq/docs/issues) and the project maintainers will reach out to you.